-5. Please describe the best practices used to ensure that your FOIA system operates efficiently and effectively and any challenges your agency faces in this area.
+- 5. Please Optional -- Please describe: - Best practices used to ensure that your FOIA system operates efficiently and effectively - Any challenges your agency faces in this area

-As noted in the agency's 2018 Chief FOIA Officer Report, as a national coordinator for the agency's FOIAonline case-tracking system, the Chief FOIA Officer/Office of the Solicitor has access to each agency FOIA processing unit's requests and processing information about these requests.
-FOIAonline and the Chief FOIA Officer regularly monitor the system to help ensure that all FOIA requests are handled in a uniform and timely manner.
+As noted in the agency's 2019 Chief FOIA Officer Report, as a national coordinator for the agency's FOIAonline case-tracking system, the office of the Chief FOIA Officer has access to each agency FOIA processing unit's requests and processing information about these requests.
+FOIAonline and the office of the Chief FOIA Officer regularly monitor the system to help ensure that all FOIA requests are handled in a uniform and timely manner.
 In addition, the agency's FOIA professionals work with its FOIAonline partners across the government to continually improve the case-tracking system.